 - Stomach acid that washes up into the esophagus can cause dangerous tissue damage.

-- Maintaining a moderate weight, quitting smoking, and reducing stress can help reduce the risk of GERD.
+- Maintaining a moderate weight, quitting smoking, and avoiding certain foods can help reduce the risk of GERD.

 - Treating GERD may involve the use of proton pump inhibitors (PPIs), antacids, and other medications, as well as lifestyle changes.